Sponsor: U.S. National Science Foundation

 Others

-A number of computer codes were developed for performing various numerical simulations required in this project.
+Several computer codes have been developed to perform the various numerical simulations required for this project.
+These codes were created exclusively for research purposes.
 For further information, please contact the PI (S. Rahman) at sharif-rahman@uiowa.edu.